solarwinds/snap-plugin-lib/tutorial/09-config/README.md

 ```

 You might remember that `collectTotalCPU` at some point calls blocking operation of gopsutil library.
-Having configuration object in place, we can now decide how long that duration should be.
+Having configuration object in place, we can now pass timeout as an argument to `collectTotalCPU`.
-Let's update `collectTotalCPU`
 ```go
 func (s systemCollector) collectTotalCPU(ctx plugin.CollectContext) error {
 	cfg := getConfig(ctx)